R2D2VaderBeef/SectorsEdgeStreamControl/README.md

 2. **Install the dependencies.**

-Make sure you have Python 3.10 or newer installed.
+Make sure you have a relatively new version of Python 3 installed.
+I tested this on Python 3.10

 Also install AutoHotKey from their official website.